grpc/grpc-go/Documentation/proxy.md

 # Proxy

-HTTP CONNECT proxies are support by default in gRPC.
+HTTP CONNECT proxies are supported by default in gRPC.
 The proxy address can be specified by the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY (or the lowercase versions thereof).